lizmat/ParaSeq/README.md

 ### is-lazy

 Bool.
 Returns whether the `ParaSeq` iterator should be considered lazy or not.
-It will be considered lazy if the source iterator is lazy and **no** value has been specified with `:stop-after`.
+It will be considered lazy if the source iterator is lazy.

 ### processed